Racheal7/DribbbleProject/README.md

 For a new tag, we need to train a new binary classifier.
 The source code and detailed process of training a new model can be found in [CNN](CNN/)

+## User Study
+We have conducted a pilot user study to demonstrate the usefulness of our models.
+The details can be found at

 ## **Contribute**

 This project welcomes contributions and suggestions from all the users.